 Understanding Specific Learning Difficulties Level 2

 Having a learning difficulty means that people find it harder to learn certain skills.
-As this affects around 15% of people, it is important for those working in healthcare, social care and education to have knowledge of different learning difficulties.
-The purpose of this qualification is to equip learners with knowledge of a range of specific learning difficulties, such as ADHD, dyslexia and dyscalculia.
-The course is aimed at learners looking to improve their understanding and awareness of the below key topics, especially those working in healthcare, social care and education.
+As this affects around 15% of people, it is important for those working in healthcare, social care, and education to have knowledge of different learning difficulties.
+The purpose of this qualification is to equip learners with knowledge of a range of specific learning difficulties, such as ADHD, dyslexia, and dyscalculia.

 Digital or Paper-based

 - The characteristics of ADHD, ADD, dyslexia, and dyscalculia

 - How specific learning difficulties can affect children and adults in different ways

 - The various assessment methods available to diagnose specific learning difficulties